AionSystem/SOVEREIGN-TRACE-PROTOCOL/AI-ETHICS-STATEMENT.md

 ---

+## 9. JURISDICTION AND CONFLICTING LAWS

+This ethics statement applies to the author and to the use of the Sovereign Trace Protocol in jurisdictions where it is consistent with local law.
+Users in jurisdictions with laws that conflict with any provision of this statement should consult legal counsel before using the protocol.
+The author does not require users to violate the laws of their country.

+---

-## CONTACT
+## 10. REPORTING VIOLATIONS

-Ethics concerns or violations of this statement may be reported via a GitHub issue with label `ethics-concern`.
+Ethics concerns or violations of this statement may be reported by **any party** (users, third parties, whistleblowers) via a GitHub issue with label `ethics-concern` in this repository.
+The reporter should provide evidence.
+The author will review and, if confirmed, take appropriate action (e.g., public notice, license termination, Trust Registry annotation).

 All reports are reviewed by Sheldon K. Salmon personally.
+Reports will be acknowledged within 14 days.

 ---

-*AI-ETHICS-STATEMENT.md*
+## 11. COMMITMENT TO PERIODIC REVIEW

+This ethics statement shall be reviewed **annually** (or upon any major change in AI law, ethics norms, or significant updates to the protocol) and updated as necessary.
+Version history will be preserved in git.
+Changes will be documented in the changelog.

+---

+*AI-ETHICS-STATEMENT.md — v1.1 (June 2026)*
-*Sovereign Trace Protocol | Sheldon K. Salmon | March 2026* *This statement is part of the immutable epistemic record.*
+*Sovereign Trace Protocol | Sheldon K. Salmon — AI Reliability & ADI/AGI Architect*
+*This statement is part of the immutable epistemic record.*